History of Hungary: The Regency

+In the same time, conflict erupted between Austria and Hungary over the handover of Burgenland.
+Paramilitaries led by Prónay repulsed the arriving Austrians and established an independent Lajtabánság.
+In exchange to end support for the paramilitaries, Austria agreed a referendum be held in the city of Sopron.
+The city and eight surrounding settlements voted to remain in Hungary, while Austria took over the rest of Őrvidék, which was renamed to Burgenland in 1922.

 Prime Minister Bethlen dominated Hungarian politics between 1921 and 1931.
 He fashioned a political machine by amending the electoral law, providing jobs in the expanding bureaucracy to his supporters, and manipulating elections in rural areas.
-Bethlen restored order to the country by giving the radical counter-revolutionaries payoffs and government jobs in exchange for ceasing their campaign of terror against Jews and leftists.

-In 1921, Bethlen made a deal with the Social Democrats and trade unions (called the Bethlen-Peyer Pact) to legalize their activities and free political prisoners in return for their pledge to refrain from spreading anti-Hungarian propaganda, calling political strikes, and attempting to organize the peasantry.
-Bethlen brought Hungary into the League of Nations in 1922 and out of international isolation by signing a treaty of friendship with Italy in 1927.
+Bethlen restored order to the country by giving the radical counter-revolutionaries payoffs and government jobs in exchange for ceasing their campaign of terror against Jews and leftists.In 1921, Bethlen made a deal with the Social Democrats and trade unions (called the Bethlen-Peyer Pact) to legalize their activities and free political prisoners in return for their pledge to refrain from spreading anti-Hungarian propaganda, calling political strikes, and attempting to organize the peasantry.
+Bethlen brought Hungary into the League of Nations in 1922 and signed a treaty of friendship with Italy in 1927.
 Overall, Bethlen sought to pursue a strategy of strengthening the economy and building relations with stronger nations.
 Irredentism, the revision of the Treaty of Trianon, rose to the top of Hungary's political agenda.
 Revision of the treaty had such a broad backing in Hungary that Bethlen used it, at least in part, to deflect criticism of his economic, social and political policies.